 Use the Fortify Jenkins Plugin in your continuous integration builds to identify security issues in your source code with Micro Focus Fortify Static Code Analyzer.
-After the Fortify Static Code Analyzer analysis is complete, you can optionally upload the results to a Micro Focus Fortify Software Security Center server.
-This also enables you to view the analysis result details within Jenkins.
-It also provides metrics for each build and an overview of the results, without the need to log into Fortify Software Security Center.
+After the Fortify Static Code Analyzer analysis is complete, you can upload the results to a Micro Focus Fortify Software Security Center server.
+The Fortify Jenkins Plugin also enables you to view the analysis result details within Jenkins.
+It provides metrics for each build and an overview of the results, without requiring you to log into Fortify Software Security Center.